TheBrunoRM/Skywars/README.md

 ## How to use

 Type **/sw help** to see the available commands.\
-The plugin comes with a default arena and kit,\
+Add maps into the "worlds" folder; the plugin will\
-so you should be able to play right after installing the plugin.
+load the worlds and create the configuration files for their maps.

 To disable the default lobby scoreboard,\
 set the value of **lobby** in the **scoreboard.yml** file to **false**.

 If the plugin doesn't have a **main lobby** set,\
-players will be teleported to the last location they were at.\
+players will be teleported to the **last location** they were at.\
 If it is set, then they will be teleported to it.

 ### How to play